Key Takeaways

 Median Home Price

-In April, Florida saw 36,193 homes sold according to Redfin.
-For the first quarter of 2024, there were over 57,000 homes sold, marking an increase over last quarter.
-However, keep in mind that this number might be inflated compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow in the winter.
+In January, Florida saw 21,724 homes sold according to Redfin.
+However, keep in mind that this number might be lower compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow in the winter.
 In fact, the National Association of Realtors (NAR) predicts that in February and March alone, sales activity increases by as much as 34% and prices by 3%.

 Median Days on Market (DOM)